Hypercubers/dev.hypercubing.xyz/docs/other/guidelines.md

-# Hyperspeedcube Rules
+# Guidelines

-Here is a list of rules that new additions to Hyperspeedcube must follow.
+Here is a list of guidelines to follow when building puzzle simulators, particularly ones that might be allowed for speedsolves on the [Hypercubing leaderboards](https://hypercubing.xyz/leaderboards/).
 Of course, rules are made to be broken, so many of these rules have exceptions.

 ## Thou shalt not reveal excess information